js1019/PlanetaryModels/README.md

 + **modelbuilder**: scripts to build finite-element matrices and other information;
 + **packages**: external packages to build the mesh, compute the reference gravity and visualize the modeling results;
 + **radialmodels**: scripts and data that contain information about radial planetary models from the existing literature;
-+ **unitspheres**: scripts to build discontinuities using fully unstructured triangles as well as some pre-computed results;
++ **unitspheres**: scripts to build discontinuities using unstructured triangles as well as some precomputed meshes;
 + **visual**: scripts to visualize the normal modes computed from [normal mode computation at planetary scales](https://github.com/js1019/NormalModes).

 How to make it work for you?